What Does Personal Liability Coverage (Coverage E) Actually Protect?

 1. Your Net Worth and Total Assets

 The single most important factor is how much you have to lose.
-If a judgment is issued against you and your policy limit is exhausted, the plaintiff's attorney can go after your personal assets — savings accounts, investment portfolios, retirement funds, and even future wages.
-A good rule of thumb: your liability coverage should be at or above your total net worth, including home equity.
+If a judgment is issued against you and your policy limit is exhausted, the plaintiff's attorney can go after your personal assets (savings accounts, investment portfolios, retirement funds, and even future wages).
+Progressive puts it plainly: selecting a coverage limit that matches or exceeds your net worth is a good starting point, so if your total net worth is $150,000, you should opt for at least $300,000 in coverage.
+Include home equity when tallying your net worth.
+Our full guide to home insurance coverage amounts walks through the math.

 2. Risk Exposures at Your Property